-6. National Marine Fisheries Service / U.S. Fish and Wildlife Service Approvals
+7. U.S. Fish and Wildlife Service Approvals

-PRIOR TO COMMENCEMENT OF CONSTRUCTION, permittee shall provide to the Executive Director a copy of all permits, letters of permission, and/or authorizations to proceed as issued by the National Marine Fisheries Service (NOAA Fisheries) and the U.S. Fish and Wildlife Service (USFWS), or evidence that no permits or permissions are required.
-The applicant shall inform the Executive Director of any changes to the project required by the NOAA Fisheries or USFWS.
+PRIOR TO COMMENCEMENT OF CONSTRUCTION, permittee shall provide to the Executive Director a copy of all informal technical assistance consultations, permits, letters of permission, and/or authorizations to proceed as issued by the U.S. Fish and Wildlife Service (USFWS), or evidence that no permits or permissions are required.
+The applicant shall inform the Executive Director of any changes to the project required by the USFWS.
 Such changes shall not be incorporated into the project until the applicant obtains a Commission amendment to this coastal development permit, unless the Executive Director determines that no amendment is legally required.

-7. Conformance with Mendocino County Air Quality Management District Requirements
+8. Conformance with Mendocino County Air Quality Management District Requirements

 PRIOR TO COMMENCEMENT OF OPERATIONS AUTHORIZED UNDER THIS COASTAL DEVELOPMENT PERMIT, the permittee shall submit to the Executive Director for review, a copy of all permits, licenses, grants of authority as required to be secured from the Mendocino County Air Quality Management District (MCAQMD), or evidence that no MCAQMD permit or authorization is necessary.
 The applicant shall inform the Executive Director of any changes to the project required by the MCAQMD.
-Such changes shall not be incorporated into the project until the applicant obtains a Commission amendment to this coastal development permit, unless the Executive Director determines that no amendment is required.
+Such changes shall not be incorporated into the project until the applicant obtains a Commission amendment to this coastal development permit, unless the Executive Director determines that no amendment is legally required.

-8. Conditions Imposed By Local Government.
+9. Conditions Imposed By Local Government.